Welcome to the Sacramento Chapter, NSDAR

 Any content you add to this page should go below the highlighted paragraphs you are reading.
 The paragraphs you are reading will not appear in the actual web page.
 Do not use the Heading 6 style for your content.

-The Sacramento Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), was organized on November 17, 1921, by a group of eighteen Sacramento women who had the common bond of being direct descendants of American Revolutionary War Patriots.
-The Sacramento Chapter, NSDAR is celebrating its 100th anniversary this year with approximately 175 members.
+The Sacramento Chapter of the National Society Daughters of the American Revolution (NSDAR or DAR) was established on November 17, 1921, by a group of eighteen women from Sacramento who proudly carry the legacy of American Revolutionary War patriots in their lineage.

 Today's DAR